AlejandroSuau/cplus_cplus_pacman/Readme.md

 # PACMAN - C++ and SDL

 ## TODO:
-- Eyes and Frightened should check if is between tiles (as chasing do).
 - Main menu.
 - Config levels from JSON file.
 - Prevent ghosts from entering in the house while in frightened mode.